top of page

 Then, of course, there’s a third employee.
 He’s getting everything he wants from the organization toward achieving his goals, but he’s not doing much toward helping the organization achieve its goals.
 He’s on the left side of the diamond and—unless you can help him find a way to contribute more—he’s probably going to leave the company too.
 He’ll be fired.

 Dismissed.
 Terminated.
 Sacked.
 Shown the door.
 Given the pink slip.
 Booted.
 Canned.
 Eighty-sixed.
 Laid off.
 Bounced out.
 Given the ol’ heave-ho.
-(Amazing how many terms we have for that.)
+(I find it fascinating how many terms we have for that.)

 THE IMPORTANCE OF KNOWING WHAT’S IMPORTANT